-You can also connect with a licensed psychiatry provider from home using our online psychiatry service to take part in a confidential evaluation in a comfortable, private setting.
+You can also connect with a licensed psychiatry provider from home using our anxiety treatment online service to take part in a confidential evaluation in a comfortable, private setting.

 Cognitive behavioral therapy, or CBT, is a form of therapy that involves identifying false beliefs and thought patterns, then adjusting them to change the effects they can have on your feelings and behavior.